Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 This article contains information about the following:

-Chilliwack Corn Mazes | Corn Mazes in Abbotsford | Corn Mazes in Maple Ridge | Surrey Corn Mazes | Tips and Advice | Other Information
+Chilliwack Corn Mazes | Corn Mazes in Abbotsford | Corn Mazes in Maple Ridge | Surrey Corn Mazes | Tips & Advice | Other Information

 Lower Mainland Corn Mazes

 Corn mazes are offered by select local farms in Metro Vancouver and the Fraser Valley in late summer and early autumn.
-They are great attractions that have activities for folk of all ages.
+They are great attractions that have activities for people of all ages.
 Most also have pumpkin patches.

 Below we list some of the top venues to have fun getting lost in a maze within the Lower Mainland.
 Check them out!